- How to use

 define[isolate] is the very definition of what a whey protein isolate should be.

-define[isolate] is a whey protein isolate, meaning all of the fat and lactose has been removed making it a faster digesting protein.
+define[isolate] is a whey protein isolate, meaning all of the fat and lactose have been removed making it a faster digesting protein.
 Faster digestion means quicker amino acid delivery to the muscle cells, which means faster overall recovery, making an isolate perfect to be taken post-workout.

 On top of that, define[isolate] is 100% hydrolyzed.
 This means the protein molecule itself is broken down into whey peptide fractions, which is even faster and easier to digest than regular whey protein isolate.
 Define[isolate] is also Cold-Temperature Processed and Cross-Flow Microfiltered when manufactured.
 This low-heat, microfiltration process ensures that the protein is as bio-available as possible and not aggregated and denatured by extreme heat.
 We do this because when protein is denatured, it becomes unusable by the body.

 Lastly, define[isolate] also has a full 25g of protein per serving, which gives it enough amino acids to activate muscle protein synthesis (recovery).
 This combination of Cold-Temperature Processing, Microfiltration, 100% Hydrolyzation, and a full 25g of protein per serving makes define[isolate] the most ideal supplement to take for post-workout recovery.

 Why 100% Whey Protein?